pangenome/odgi/docs/rst/commands/odgi_cover.rst

 OPTIONS
 =======

-Graph Files IO
+MANDATORY OPTIONS
 --------------

 | **-i, --idx**\ =\ *FILE*
-| File containing the succinct variation graph where find a path cover.
+| Load the succinct variation graph in ODGI format from this *FILE*.
 The file name usually ends with *.og*.

 | **-o, --out**\ =\ *FILE*
-| Write the succinct variation graph with the generated paths to *FILE*.
+| Write the succinct variation graph with the generated paths in ODGI format to *FILE*.
+A file ending with *.og* is recommended.
-  The file name usually ends with *.og*.

 Cover Options
 -------------